brainboxdotcc/DPP/docpages/02_build.md

 \note **You do not need to build a copy from source** -- we have done this for you.
 Unless you consider yourself an **advanced user** you should [obtain a pre-made visual studio template containing the latest D++ build (for 32 and 64 bit, release and debug profiles) by clicking here](https://github.com/brainboxdotcc/windows-bot-template/) and completely skip this guide!

-1. Make sure you have Visual Studio 2019.
+1. Make sure you have Visual Studio 2019 or Visual Studio 2022.
 The Community, Professional or Enterprise versions all work, however you will probably want to install Community.
 You do **NOT** want to use *Visual Studio Code* for this.
 You can [download the correct version here](https://visualstudio.microsoft.com/downloads/).
 2. Check out the DPP project source using git
 3. From within Visual Studio 2019, click the "File" menu, choose "Open" then "CMake", and select the CMakeLists.txt within the project folder
    \image html winbuild_1.png